Jeremy Giambi

 Jeremy Dean Giambi (/dʒiˈɑːmbi/; September 30, 1974 – February 9, 2022) was an American outfielder and first baseman in Major League Baseball (MLB).
-He played for four teams from 1998 to 2003, primarily the Oakland Athletics, where he was a teammate of his older brother Jason Giambi during the club's division championship-winning seasons in 2000 and 2001.
+He played for four teams from 1998 to 2003, primarily the Oakland Athletics, where he was a teammate of his older brother Jason Giambi during the club's division championship-winning season in 2000.

 He enjoyed his best season in 2001, batting .283 with 12 home runs and 57 runs batted in (RBI), then hitting .308 in the Division Series loss to the New York Yankees.
 Following his brother's departure to the Yankees as a free agent in the ensuing offseason, Jeremy saw declining playing time with three teams over the next two seasons before finishing his career in the minor leagues.

 Early life

 Jeremy Giambi was born in San Jose, California.
 Like his older brother Jason, Giambi attended South Hills High School in West Covina, California.
-He attended California State University, Fullerton and played college baseball for the Cal State Fullerton Titans.
-The Titans won the 1995 College World Series.
+He attended California State University, Fullerton and played college baseball for the Cal State Fullerton Titans, with whom he won the 1995 College World Series.
 In 1994, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League and was named a league all-star.

-Professional athletic career
+Professional career

 The Kansas City Royals selected Giambi in the sixth round of the 1996 Major League Baseball Draft.
 Giambi made his major league debut as a September call-up for the Royals in 1998.
-The Athletics acquired Giambi from the Royals in exchange for Brett Laxton prior to the 2000 season.
+The Athletics acquired Giambi from the Royals in exchange for Brett Laxton before the 2000 season.
 Jason and Jeremy played together during the 2000 and 2001 seasons.
 During Game 3 of the 2001 American League Division Series, Giambi was tagged out at home plate on the "flip play" by Derek Jeter.

-During the 2002 season, the Athletics traded Giambi to the Philadelphia Phillies for John Mabry.
+In 42 games for the Athletics in 2002, Giambi batted .274 with eight home runs and 17 RBIs before the Athletics traded him to the Philadelphia Phillies for John Mabry on May 22.
 Giambi finished the 2002 season with 20 home runs between the Athletics and Phillies.
 After the 2002 season, the Phillies traded Giambi to the Boston Red Sox for Josh Hancock.
 He last played in the majors in 2003 for the Red Sox.

 After being released by the Red Sox, Giambi signed minor league deals with the Los Angeles Dodgers in 2004 and the Chicago White Sox in 2005.
 In his MLB career, Giambi batted .263 with 52 home runs and 209 RBIs.